 Remember that "Pre-Medicine is a lifestyle, not just a major."
 Many pre-medicine students change their path due to lack of study skills and perseverance.
-During your first college year, you must adjust to many changes (being in large classes, challenging coursework, possibly being away from home, and learning "time-management" skills).
+During your first college year, you will experience many changes (large classes, challenging coursework, possibly being away from home, and learning "time-management" skills).
 Your GPA as a Freshman sets the tone for later semesters - a low GPA during Freshman year is difficult to overcome!
 If a career in medicine is truly your dream, you must work hard right from the start of your college career.